byrd-laif/soilMakers/readme.md

 ## *Bio-Logical Body And Earth Care, Living Soil To Soul.*

-*An archaic revival, the sharing of a living language, learning how to discover patterns which are deep, and capable of generating life.* Giving someone the courage to change what must be altered, empathy to accept what cannot be helped, and the insight too know one from the other.
+*An archaic revival, the sharing of a living language, learning how to discover patterns which are deep, and capable of generating life.* Giving someone courage; for changing what must be altered, empathy for accepting what cannot be helped, and the insight for knowing one from another.

 [Live Blog On Matrix - Soil Seekers](https://matrix.to/#/!EwezVvVjpxKVCMIuRM:matrix.org?via=matrix.org&via=kde.org&via=converser.eu)

 ### *Vivarium Salon (Circle/Programs) ~ place of life*
-*Global Communities For Local Impact.
+*Global Communities For Local Impacts.
 Cross-pollinate and connect, sharing diverse feelings about the ecological future.*

-**Vivarium Salon Culture; Bringing Life To Style. *Art,* as the vehicle for working through feelings of living in a damaged world, cultivating cultures that symbiotically connect, healing soil to soul.** Art is an expression, and an expression is a necessity.
+**Vivarium Salon Culture; Bringing Life To Style. *Art,* as the vehicle for working through feelings of living in a damaged world, cultivating cultures that symbiotically connect, healing soil to soul.**

 [Real time on Matrix; Join the conversation in the interactive **Vivarium Salon**](https://matrix.to/#/!LSpVaMCiYQehpJONFF:matrix.org?via=matrix.org&via=t2bot.io&via=stux.chat)